Partition of Ireland: Make up of the commission

-In a 1923 conversation with the 1st Prime Minister of Northern Ireland James Craig, British Prime Minister Baldwin commented on the future makeup of the commission: "If the Commission should give away counties, then of course Ulster couldn't accept it and we should back her.
+In a 1923 conversation with the 1st Prime Minister of Northern Ireland James Craig, British Prime Minister Stanley Baldwin commented on the future makeup of the commission: "If the Commission should give away counties, then of course Ulster couldn't accept it and we should back her.
 But the Government will nominate a proper representative for Northern Ireland and we hope that he and Feetham will do what is right."

 The commission consisted of only three members - Justice Richard Feetham, who represented the British government.
 Feetham was a judge and graduate of Oxford.
 In 1923 Feetham was the legal advisor to the High Commissioner for South Africa.

 Eoin MacNeill, the Irish governments Minister for Education, represented the Irish Government.
 In 1913 MacNeill established the Irish Volunteers and in 1916 issued countermanding orders instructing the Volunteers not to take part in the Easter Rising which greatly limited the numbers that turned out for the rising.
 On the day before his execution, the Rising leader Tom Clarke warned his wife about MacNeill: "I want you to see to it that our people know of his treachery to us.
 He must never be allowed back into the national life of this country, for so sure as he is, so sure he will act treacherously in a crisis.
 He is a weak man, but I know every effort will be made to whitewash him."

 Joseph R. Fisher was appointed by the British Government to represent the Northern Ireland Government (after the Northern Government refused to name a member).
+The Northern government declined to name a representative to the Commission as it did not consider itself bound by the Anglo-Irish Treaty, which it had never assented to.
 It has been argued that the selection of Fisher ensured that only minimal (if any) changes would occur to the existing border.
 Although all members had an obligation to preserve secrecy concerning the work of the Commission, Fisher was said to have provided regular reports to the Unionist Party while the Commission was still sitting, specifically to the Chairman of the Ulster Unionist Party at Westminster Sir David Reid.
 Reid and Feetham had been contemporaries while attending New College, Oxford.